-Following on from an earlier article on the Outlaw “BRING ME SUNSHINE”, it would appear that mainstream scientists have now agreed (in a roundabout way) that a lack of exposure to the sun can cause a myriad of health problems.
+Following on from an earlier article on this site, “BRING ME SUNSHINE”, it would appear that mainstream scientists have now agreed (in a roundabout way) that a lack of exposure to the sun can cause a myriad of health problems.

 Their latest about turn, after years of promoting the myth that exposure to the sun is harmful, may be of interest to men of a certain age.